RoccoLoxPrograms/CelticCE/docs/convertsprites.rst

             image | 256 bytes
             "FFFFFFFF0000000000000000FFFFFFFFFFFFFFFF0000...
 (Data continues)

-You can then use the data in your programs by copying it into the source code or pasting it into a TI-BASIC IDE like SourceCoder.
+You can then use the data in your programs by copying it into the source code or pasting it into a TI-BASIC IDE like `SourceCoder <https://www.cemetech.net/sc/>`__.

 For more documentation on convimg, check out the README `here <https://github.com/mateoconlechuga/convimg/blob/master/README.md>`__.
 For more info on glob patterns, look `here <https://en.wikipedia.org/wiki/Glob_(programming)>`__.